JamesPImes/pyTRS/guides/readme.md

 # Guide to pyTRS
 Copyright © 2021, James P. Imes.
 All rights reserved.

 *__Note:__ pyTRS is NOT licensed for any commercial or for-profit use.
-[Contact me](mailto:jamesimes@gmail.com) for licensing inquiries, or to inquire about my contracting, or just to say hello / offer feedback.*
+[Contact me](mailto:jamesimes@gmail.com) for licensing inquiries, or to inquire about my consulting, or just to say hello / offer feedback.*

 __Note also:__ These guides are not intended to cover all of the functionality of pyTRS, but they will get you up and running for most purposes.